Maintenance of bank-protection works

 Video: new starting points and division of tasks

-This video discusses the new starting points and how we want to organize the division of tasks as effectively as possible.
-(Livestream recording 11/29/2021 - 57 minutes)
+This video discusses the new starting points and how we want to arrange the division of tasks together as effectively as possible.
+(Livestream recording 29 November 2021 - 57 minutes)